Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Conclusions

 We have presented a sparse hierarchical Bayesian mass-mapping algorithm which provides a principled statistical framework through which, for the first time, we can conduct uncertainty quantification on recovered convergence maps without relying on any assumptions of Gaussianity.
 Moreover, the presented formalism draws on ideas from convex optimization (rather than MCMC techniques) which makes it notably fast and allows it to scale well to big data, \textit{i.e.} high resolution and wide-field convergence reconstructions (which will be essential for future stage \rom{4} surveys, such as LSST and Euclid).

 Additionally, we demonstrate a hierarchical Bayesian inference approach to automatically approximate the regularization parameter, and show that it produces near optimal results in a variety of cases.

-To support this formalism we construct several novel noise-level ($\sigma_n$) estimation techniques, and compare them for a range of plausible weak lensing scenarios.
-We find that method 3 (a bespoke noise estimation algorithm which exploits the intrinsic symmetry of weak-lensing mass-mapping) produces excellent $\sigma_n$ estimates.
-Further to this, we develop an iterative morphological mask correction algorithm to extend these noise estimate techniques to non-trivially masked spaces.
+We however note that this approach does not work generally, and can be unstable in extreme settings.

-We showcase our complete mass-mapping pipeline (Estimate the noise-level $\Rightarrow$ Automatically set the regularization parameter $\Rightarrow$ Recover the \textit{maximum a posteriori} convergence map $\Rightarrow$ Conduct hypothesis testing of structure on the recovered $\kappa$-map) on both simulation datasets and observational data.
-Our mass-mapping formalism is shown to produce more accurate convergence reconstruction than the KS estimator on all simulations considered \emdash most notably for cluster level datasets.
+We showcase our Bayesian inference approach (with emphasis on the application of the uncertainty quantification techniques) on both simulation datasets and observational data (the A520 merging cluster dataset).
+Our mass-mapping formalism is shown to produce significantly more accurate convergence reconstruction than the Kaiser-Squires estimator on all simulations considered.
 Hypothesis tests of substructure are demonstrated.

-It is found that neither of the two A520 datasets considered could provide sufficient evidence to determine the physicality of local massive substructure.
-However, global hypothesis tests indicate a good agreement between the two sets of data.
+It is found that neither of the two A520 datasets considered could provide sufficient evidence to determine the physicality of any contested substructure (\emph{i.e.} the existence of so called `dark cores') at significant confidence.
+It is informative to note that our methods were, in fact, sufficiently sensitive to detect the largest peaks in both datasets at $99\%$ confidence.
+Nonetheless, global hypothesis tests indicate a good agreement between the two sets of data.
 These conclusions are roughly in agreement with those drawn previously but go further to demonstrate just how uncertain these types of cluster-scale weak lensing reconstruction inherently are (typically as a limitation of the relative information content of low-resolution, noisy datasets).

 It is now natural to extend this formalism to the entire celestial sphere \emdash a necessity of large-scale reconstruction techniques which aim to fully utilize the forthcoming Euclid and LSST\footnote{https://www.lsst.org} survey data.